nodemcu/nodemcu-firmware/README.md

 log.stop()

 ####Parameters
-null
+nil

 ####Returns
-null
+nil

 ####Example

 ```
     //record log to init.lua.
 Call the file after system restart.
     log.format()
-    log.start(“init.lua”, 1)
+    log.start("init.lua", 1)
-    print(“hello world”)
+    print("hello world")
     log.stop()
-    //At this point, the content of init.lua is “print(“hello world”)”.
-When system restart, print(“hello world”) are excuted.
+    //At this point, the content of init.lua is "print("hello world")".
+When system restart, print("hello world") are excuted.
 ```

 ####See also